MichaelZhao21/gh-docker-autopull/README.md

 go build .
 ```

 Move the generated `autopull` file into a different directory.
+Create a copy of `.env.template` to `.env` and put it in the same directory, filling in the environmental variables.
 Note that a data file `autopull.data` will be generated in the same directory.

 # TOOOOODOOOOOOO LIST